 Troubleshooting: When applications fail to communicate, port scanning can help determine whether the problem lies with network connectivity or application availability.

 Penetration Testing: Ethical hackers use port scanning to simulate potential cyberattacks and evaluate an organization's security readiness.

+///

-Service Discovery
+Service discovery

 Service discovery goes hand in hand with port scanning.
 It involves identifying the specific services running on those open ports.
 During port scanning, the scanner sends requests to various ports, and the responses received provide valuable clues about the services.
 This information can include the type of service, its version, and sometimes even the underlying operating system.